Tuesday, September 28, 2021

 A few miscellaneous thoughts on a variety of unrelated things beginning with a blast from the past.
 As a boy in a pre-smartphone, pre-Internet age, a group of us would assemble on a summer’s day or early eve and one among us would pose the immortal question: “What do you want to do?”
 This would invariably prompt a follow-up query that on occasion would be: “Do you want to hit some out at Vanny?”
 I thought about that summer pastime the other day—and the peculiar phraseology, too—when I passed the very ballfields at Van Cortlandt Park where we, once upon a time, hit some out.

-One of the main protagonists in this youthful adventure of ours has since shuffled off this mortal coil.
-And time has done a number on the rest of us.
+One of the main protagonists in this youthful adventure of ours has since met his maker.
+And time has done a considerable number on the rest of us.
 It was both a long time ago and not long at all—certainly not in the grand scheme of things.
 Hitting some out was a simple pleasure that required baseball mitts, bats, and balls—and that’s the long and short of it.
 It was simultaneously a vigorous workout and good old-fashioned fun—no state-of-the-art devices needed.

 I remember one June evening while hitting some out, this kid I went to high school with turned up with a bunch of his friends.
 They wanted to play on the field we occupied.
 The ensemble asked us to move to another one nearby.
 Our fearless leader—older than the rest of us—refused the request as a matter of principle.
 My secondary school peer informed me the next day—in no uncertain terms—that we should have moved.
 He believed that his summer escapade—a planned game with more bodies involved—should have taken precedence over four individuals hitting some out.
 You see, the adjoining two baseball fields in Van Cortlandt Park were worse for wear—it was during the city’s fiscal crisis—and their outfields bled into one another, which created a unique set of additional problems.
 However, utilizing these mangy ballfields were on a first-come, first-serve basis.
 No reservations were required.
 And we were there first and got the pick of the not-so-impressive litter.